universal-ctags/ctags/docs/man/ctags.1.rst

 Output Format Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-``--filter-terminator=string``
-	Specifies a string to print to standard output following the tags for
-	each file name parsed when the ``--filter`` option is enabled.
-This may
-	permit an application reading the output of ctags
-	to determine when the output for each file is finished.

-	Note that if the
-	file name read is a directory and ``--recurse`` is enabled, this string will
-	be printed only once at the end of all tags found for by descending
-	the directory.
-This string will always be separated from the last tag
-	line for the file by its terminating newline.

-	This option is quite
-	esoteric and is empty by default.
-This option must appear before
-	the first file name.

-..
-TODO: Shall we move this after "--filter"?

 ``--format=level``
 	Change the format of the output tag file.
 Currently the only valid
 	values for level are 1 or 2.
 Level 1 specifies the original tag file